-Hyper-Threading (ALL)
+Hyper-Threading (ALL) (Available when supported by the CPU)

-Select Enable to use Intel Hyper-Threading Technology to enhance CPU performance.
-The options are Enable and Disable.
+Select Enable to support Intel Hyper-threading Technology to enhance CPU performance.
+The options are Disable and Enable.

 Hardware Prefetcher

 If this feature is set to Enable, the hardware prefetcher will prefectch data from the main system memory to Level 2 cache to help expedite data transaction to enhance memory performance.
 The options are Disable and Enable.